PatrickGIRY/concept-drive/README.md

 # concept-drive
-Tool to manage business concepts, with there responsailities and collaborations
+Tool to manage business concepts, with there responsabilities and collaborations